 I wrote about playing a role in your business about six months ago.
 It is an article worth reviewing and a subject worth revisiting because of the importance of staff behavior in sales situations and how demeanor can make the difference between window shopping and actually committing to memberships.
-By rehearsing through training and role playing exercises training sessions and extra services that make the difference between owning a business and just scraping by.
+By rehearsing sales presentations through training and role playing exercises, training sessions and extra services (can be sold) that make the difference between owning a business and just scraping by.

 The Secrets To Performance In Gym Sales Revenue

 In my gym management experience, time and time again, I have had to persuade and push trainers to do the very thing that will make them earn a decent income and excel at their jobs.
-The only way that I have found that consistently makes money for the business and the team at a gym is to sell additional features and services to members.
 Yes, the basic membership covers the cost of keeping the gym open but you have to do more, so that you don’t end up living in the back office.

 The thing to remember is that people come to you because they respect you and believe in your gym.
 By offering extra items for sale, training and studio classes you are leading a community.
 It’s like you’re at home, you have guests, and they look to you for a lead and advice.
 Because of this, even when you don’t feel it, you are in control and you are doing a good thing by offering your services and facilities to the public.